Synonymsfornotverygood/report_generator/docs/tutorials.md

 ### Installation from PyPI

-Use the following in the command line:
+To install from PyPI and using pip it is recommended to initially set up a virtual environment or use a package manager like poetry.

+                python3 -m venv {venv-name}

+Then activate the venv.

+                source {venv-name}/bin/activate

+Then install the package.

                 pip install qub-amphibian-report-generator

 ### Installation from Git Repository